 Naa as a Force of Nature

-The drive to live runs the automatic functions that keep our body alive.
-They makes us breathe, get hungry and thirsty.
-Naa becomes fully incorporated into the body with the first impulse that draws breath into the body and then the demand for food and water begins.
+The drive to live runs the automatic functions that keeps our body alive.
+These functions makes us breathe, get hungry and thirsty, clean ourselves and keeps the heart beating.
+Naa becomes fully incorporated into the body with the first impulse that draws breath into it after which, shortly thereafter, the demand for food and water begins.
 This is the base of all life and creates the fight to survive and the second driver of existence which is the drive to protect.
-Life on Earth is based on limited resources and the quest for resources can cause competition and to win in this competition life needs tenacity.
+Life on Earth is based on limited resources and the quest for resources can cause competition for which tenacity is required.
 The drive to protect is therefore as potent a force as the drive to live.
-These two forces of life on earth, when seen from the overview of life on planet Earth is this observation of amazing biologically balanced ecosystems that are filled with colourful and beautiful variety of life in every corner of Earth.
-However when these forces play out in its micro scale it can be quite brutal, where the race to survive creates winners and losers but also drives innate biological innovations that is the source of creatures on Earth as majestic as soaring birds to those at the mundane levels like fungi that recycle biomass.
+These two forces of life create a dynamic on Earth, which when seen from the macro level as Life on Earth, is our beautiful planet that is filled with an amazing variety of life of all sizes, shapes and colours existing in diverse and balanced ecosystems in all corners of Earth.
+However when observed from the micro level these forces play out a brutal and at times unforgiving race to survive which creates winners and losers in the 'Tree-of-Life.'
+Winners being life-forms that survive and thrive and losers being life-forms that go extinct.

-The drive to grow creates the biomass of our planet.
-Every creature that is successful in survival is driven to create more of itself.
-This is nature's life force that is incessant and enduring.
-As soon as Earth became even slightly tolerant to life, microscopic life that could tolerate harsh conditions of nature billions of years ago emerged and thrived.
-Even though there have been five mass extinctions in Earth's scientific records life's resilience has only hardened.
-These three drivers of life emanate from the rudimentary Sense-of-I that all beings use consciously to move on and ahead in life.
-The fouth drive which is the drive to embellish has as much to do with the celebration of life as purely scientific forces.
+These three drives, to live, to protect and to grow emanates from the rudimentary Sense-of-I, which is Naa, that all beings use consciously to get on and ahead in life.
+The fouth drive which is the drive to embellish has as much to do with the celebration of life as it does with purely scientific forces.
 It is the innate nature of nature itself that brings to life the mind-blowing variety to life that we see all around us.
-There is an explosion of shapes, forms, functionality, colours and characters in life that seems to have no bounds in diversity of species in all the kingdoms of life.
+There is an explosion of shapes, forms, functionality, colours and characters in life that seems to have no bounds in diversity within the species in all the Kingdoms of Life.
 There isn't just one kind of fish, or bird or flower or anything.
-Diversity in life is how nature celebrates itself.
+Diversity in life is how Nature celebrates itself.

-Rehnadee Shum is not a language that we use for conversation, instead it is a language for naming faculties, spaces and mystic experiences in our mind that is common to all of us.
-In it 'I' is a faculty of our being that carries the Sense-of-I which is Naf.
-Naf is the totality of our individualness and it is a condensate of pervasive consciousness that emerges from Naa as a force of Nature.
-Therefore the most basic form of Naf that arises out of Naa as a force of Nature is also Naa.
-Naa is the default Sense-of-I that Nature provides all living beings to differentiate each other from one another.
-Naa is influenced directly by the four drives that foster life, protection, growth and embellishment.
 In its most rudimentary form The Assertive-I of humans can be equated to the Naa of animals, especially mammals.
-It provides us with the basic impulses and intelligence to survive and grow into simple communities.
-Among mammals we can see this Naa most clearly in animals that live in primate groups, herds, packs and prides.
-However as humans have taken a different trajectory in its evolution compared to other animals and this is reflected most in how the force of Nature Naa allocates energy to our brain.
-The human brain consumes 10 times more energy than its muscle mass, whereas in animals this energy equation is reversed, where the muscle mass consumes much more energy than the brain in proportions that estimated at about one to four of brain to muscle energy.
-On top of this calculation according to the National Institutes of Health communication consumes 35 times more energy than computation in a human brain's cortex.
-Thus from the very beginning of humanity as hunter gatherers, forest and cave dwellers a natural urge for complex communication among each other became a hallmark of our species.
-Speech differntiates us most from other animals and through speech and language we are able to articulate our individuality through which our Naf can evolve from its rudimentary origins as Naa to its most refined state of Va.na'amm.
+It provides us with the basic senses and intelligence to survive and grow into simple communities.
+Among mammals we can compare this Naa most clearly in animals that live in primate groups, herds, packs and prides.
+However as humans have taken a different trajectory in evolution compared to other animals and this is reflected most in how the Force of Nature – Naa, allocates energy to our brain.
+The human brain consumes 10 times more energy than its muscle mass, whereas in animals this energy equation is reversed.
+Among animals their muscle mass consumes much more energy than their brain in proportions that is estimated at about one to four of brain to muscle energy.
+Thus is the source of human intelligence compared to the intelligence of animals.
+Above this calculation of energy flow difference between humans and animals, according to the National Institutes of Health, communication consumes 35 times more energy than other computations in a human brain's cortex.
+This means that from the very beginning of humanity when we were primitive hunter gatherers, forest and cave dwellers, a natural urge for complex communication among one another turned to a hallmark of our species.
+It is speech that differntiates us most from other animals and through speech which carries language we are able to articulate our individuality through which our Naf can evolve from its rudimentary state to other possibilities.

 The Assertive-I is the I when we speak.
 This 'I' is identified with our body and the name given to us.
 It is the 'I' that we use in speech to distinguish ourselves and also assert our needs.
-When we are not speaking our body stands in as Naa.
+When not speaking, our body stands in as Naa.
 The basic characteristics of our Naa form from the time of birth.
 In the early days of life as a baby Naa just follows the impulse of our body's senses and functions.
 Naa at this stage hasn't differentiated much from the force of Nature and communicates mainly through simple sounds, facial gesture and crying and laughing.
 As soon as Naa associates itself with the name given to the baby the Assertive-I emerges and the learning of language for communication begins, first through identifying people and things; and then to articulating feelings and impulses.
 Naa is fully formed by the time a child is six or seven years old.
 Naa's, main aim in life is firstly survival and secondly the fulfillment of desire created by the five senses.
 Its need for protection brings people together to form communities that become tribes, and intelligence at this level is guided by the instincts of the body and observation of nature.
 During the Naa period of Naf's evolution the charactersitics of a person is like that of a child exploring the world for the first time.
 It seeks to fulfill the desires arising from the five senses without inhibition.
 Naa usually rebels against cutural curbs to fulfill its wants and it learns self-control slowly through negative consequences brought on by the law of cause and effect.

 Na'a as the Source of Civilisation

 The precursor to unlocking the enhanced abilities of Na'a, compared to Naa, was the development of sophisticated languages that could be written, preserved and passed on.
-Rudimentary languages that were passed on through oral transmission only would have developed early in human history as we organised into tribes.
+Rudimentary languages that were passed on through oral transmission would have developed early in human history as we organised into tribes.
 However oral transmission is fragile to the ravages of time, especially in our primitive prehistory when entire tribes could disappear from the perils they faced from natural disasters, disease and warring tribes.
 Knowledge that were built up for generations could easily disappear in one catastrophic event if the keepers of the knowledge in the community died without an heir for the knowledge.
 This weakness was traversed by humanity as our brain power expanded into Na'a and we burst into writing out our thoughts.
 Knowledge can now be transcribed out from the domain of the mind into manuscripts that could be replicated and passed around for others to assimilate at their own pace.
 Manuscripts made education more efficient for the literate and it also created continuity of knowledge from one generation to the next through the preservation of manuscripts.
-Manuscripts also became the foundation for evolution of knowledge through research and ingenuity, whereby new knowledge and innovations accelerated progress in all fields of life.
+Manuscripts also became the foundation for evolution of knowledge through research and ingenuity, whereby new knowledge and innovations, built on previous findings, accelerated progress in all fields of life.
 As this process continued from generation to generation we are where we are today as a successful and innovative population that shares knowledge.

 The sciences and arts, culture and laws, history and community, technology and systems that we have today are the products of Na'a's curiorsity that enjoys the intrigue of research and the joys of discovery.
 Inculcating them into each and everyone of us through equal education mandates of modern society has made us the dominant species on the planet with the power to manipulate nature to our benefit and even contemplate and create the facility to become extra-terrastrial beings.